bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 NOTES:
 _[3 minutes]_

+- Usage of Promises can result in more readable code.
+- Your code will become smaller, more elegant, and easier to reason about.
-* Even though promises are usually ‘future’ data, once we actually have a promise we don’t need to care whether the data will be there in future, or it’s already been resolved.
+- Even though promises are usually ‘future’ data, once we actually have a promise we don’t need to care whether the data will be there in future, or it’s already been resolved.
 We call `then()` in either case.
 As such, promises force consistent asynchronicity
-* Zalgo-sage - we do not need to care whther we are actually on the same tick or not
+- Zalgo-safe - we do not need to care whther we are actually on the same tick or not
-* Simple memoization, we just need to cache the promise
+- Simple memoization, we just need to cache the promise

 =====